phasync/phasync/docs/API.md

  * $coroutine: The coroutine to execute.
  * $arguments: Optional arguments to pass to the coroutine.
- * $context: Optional *unused* context to associate with this coroutine run.
+ * $context: Optional *fresh* context to associate with this coroutine run.
+This context MUST NOT be shared with other run instances.

 ### `phasync::go(Closure $coroutine, mixed ...$args): Fiber`

-Launches a new coroutine immediately without waiting for it to finish, effectively creating and starting a fiber in the background.
+Launches a new coroutine immediately without waiting for it to finish, effectively creating and starting a fiber that runs in the background.

 Parameters: